Angela Slatter

-Angela Slatter is a writer based in Brisbane, Australia.
+Angela Slatter (born 1967) is a writer based in Brisbane, Australia.
 Primarily working in the field of speculative fiction, she has focused on short stories since deciding to pursue writing in 2005, when she undertook a Graduate Diploma in Creative Writing.
 Since then she has written a number of short stories, many of which were included in her two compilations, Sourdough and Other Stories (2010) and The Girl with No Hands and Other Tales (2010).

 Education

 Slatter is a graduate of Clarion South 2009 and the Tin House Summer Writers Workshop 2006.
 She has an MA and a PhD in Creative Writing.
 In 2013 she was awarded one of the inaugural Queensland Writers Fellowships.

 Slatter occasionally teaches creative writing at the Queensland University of Technology.

 Writing

 Angela Slatter's short stories have appeared in anthologies and journals in Australia and internationally.
 Her work has been listed for Honourable Mention by Ellen Datlow, Gavin Grant and Kelly Link; and she has been nominated three times for the Aurealis Award for Best Fantasy Short Story.
 Along with the Aurealis Awards, Slatter has been nominated for the Ditmar Award on two occasions: as Best New Talent in 2008, and for Best Short Story in 2010.

 In 2010, Slatter published two short story collections: Sourdough and Other Stories with Tartarus Press (UK) which received a starred review at Publishers Weekly, and The Girl with No Hands and Other Tales (Ticonderoga Publications).
-She is currently working on a "duopoly" consisting of the novels Well of Souls and Gate of the Dead.
+She was working on a "duopoly" consisting of the novels Well of Souls and Gate of the Dead.

 In 2016, her first solo full-length novel Vigil was released.
-She is currently working on the final book in the "Verity Fassbinder" trilogy.